AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/settings.md

     `adguardvpn-cli config set-system-dns on`

-## No-routes mode
+## No-route mode

 This feature routes only your specified addresses through the VPN tunnel.
-To enable the no-routes mode, type:
+To enable the no-route mode, type:

     `adguardvpn-cli config set-no-routes on`